Your Credit Score: What it means

-Before lenders make the decision to give you a loan, they need to know if you are willing and able to pay back that loan.
-To understand whether you can pay back the loan, they look at your income and debt ratio.
-In order to assess your willingness to pay back the mortgage loan, they look at your credit score.
+Before lenders decide to give you a loan, they need to know if you are willing and able to pay back that mortgage.
+To understand your ability to pay back the loan, they assess your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-Credit scores only consider the information in your credit reports.
-They never take into account your income, savings, down payment amount, or factors like sex ethnicity, national origin or marital status.
-These scores were invented specifically for this reason.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering other irrelevant factors.
+Credit scores only consider the info in your credit reports.
+They don't consider income or personal characteristics.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+Credit scoring was envisioned as a way to assess willingness to repay the loan without considering other personal factors.

-Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
-Your score is based on both the good and the bad of your credit report.
-Late payments count against your score, but a record of paying on time will improve it.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score is based on the good and the bad of your credit history.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-For the agencies to calculate a credit score, borrowers must have an active credit account with six months of payment history.
-This history ensures that there is sufficient information in your credit to generate an accurate score.
-Some people don't have a long enough credit history to get a credit score.
-They may need to build up a credit history before they apply.
+For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
+This payment history ensures that there is enough information in your credit to assign a score.
+If you don't meet the minimum criteria for getting a credit score, you may need to establish your credit history prior to applying for a mortgage.

-Reliance Mortgage Service, Inc can answer your questions about credit reporting.
-Call us: 562 320-0510.
+At Reliance Mortgage Service, Inc, we answer questions about Credit reports every day.
+Call us: 5623200510.